-When you've been dreaming of visiting and fly fishing Patagonia for as long as you can remember, and have finally made the commitment to do so, excitement can reach a fever pitch during the last few days leading up to the trip.
+When you've been dreaming of visiting and fly fishing in Argentina for as long as you can remember, and have finally made the commitment to do so, excitement can reach a fever pitch during the last few days leading up to the trip.
 We'd planned to arrive in Buenos Aires on the 30th, spend a day exploring the city, and hop a flight to San Martin de los Andes the following day on the 31st, where our Patagonian fishing adventure would begin.
 Bags were packed, gear was organized, cameras were travel ready and so we spent the last few days trading emails and text messages and phone calls, stoking each other's flame for the trip.
 And then the email came.

 "The latest news from Argentina is that there is going to be an airline strike on the 31st," it read.

 Airline strikes in Argentina aren't what you'd call common, but they're not unheard of either.
 But this was ridiculous.
 A one day strike that just happened to fall on the day we were scheduled to catch a short flight that would get us to Patagonia?

 We needed to act fast to ditch our day in Buenos Aires and catch the flight to San Martin on the 30th.
 The alternative was losing days off our itinerary, blowing it entirely, or thousands of dollars in expenses to rent a car (if we could even get one) and drive it 13 hours across Argentina.
 The web showed that all the flights from Buenos Aires to San Martin were full for 3 days on either side of the 31st, due to a bevy of switches caused by the strike news.
 But word from inside Argentina was that there were a handful of seats still available, we only had to reach the airline to snag them.